pgh245340802/vision-website/README.md

 You should also have ImageMagick(http://www.imagemagick.org/script/index.php) installed on your computer before you try to run the program since it uses ImageMagick to resize images and convert formats.
 Here is a link to the instrunctions to download ImageMagick onto your own computer: http://www.imagemagick.org/script/download.php.
 If you are not familiar with ImageMagick, here is a brief guide to what it can do and how to use it: http://www.imagemagick.org/Usage/.
 However, this is not necessary for this project since all ImageMagick commands are already written.

+Finally, before we can have the everything running, this program uses the the pfm2png cpp program from Professor Scharstein's utils folder.
+Copy that folder from basin, and remake it locally.

 ### Installing